Death of senior leader caps bad month for ISIS

 A weaker Kurdish resistance would suit ISIS just fine.
 An expanding conflict between the YPG and Syrian rebel factions supported by Turkey would relieve some of the pressure on Raqqa, the largest town in Syria still held by ISIS.

-The United States has urged both Turkey and the YPG to focus their attacks on ISIS, and on Tuesday a tenuous truce appears to have taken hold.
+The United States has urged both Turkey and the YPG to focus their attacks on ISIS, and a tenuous truce appears to have taken hold.
 But there is little love lost between rebel factions supported by Turkey and those that joined the YPG under the US-supported umbrella of the Syrian Democratic Forces.

 Columb Strack, a senior analyst at IHS Jane's, says ISIS' "main objective here is to maintain the remaining informal smuggling routes across the Turkish border, and the town of al-Bab, which acts as a logistics hub for that.
 Losing access to the Turkish border would make the Islamic State's governance project unviable."

-ISIS also will be hoping for more clashes between the Kurds and the Syrian regime after the sudden flare-up in Hasakah last month, so it can take advantage of how thinly spread the YPG is across a huge front.
+ISIS will be hoping for more clashes between the Kurds and the Syrian regime after the sudden flare-up in Hasakah last month, so it can take advantage of how thinly spread the YPG is.

 ISIS also appears to be probing a new front in southern Syria, close to the Jordanian border.
 In late June it carried out a suicide bombings against Jordanian soldiers on the border.

 Last week, it launched a complex attack against a rebel group's base where the borders of Jordan, Syria and Iraq meet.
 It can still carry out offensive operations on a wide number of fronts.

-Even so, across the globe, from North Africa to Afghanistan to western Europe, ISIS and its affiliates are beginning to look more like a traditional terror network and less like wilayat, or provinces of the caliphate, as they are grandiosely described.

 ISIS will continue to take advantage of a fluid battlefield and the weakness of its enemies where it can.
 It will continue trying to co-opt and coerce other Islamist factions and tribes, especially in Syria.
-But above all it will look for ways to attack Western Europe, Russian cities and even the United States.

-More often than not, such attacks will be carried out by individuals (as was the case in Nice, Ansbach, Orlando and Rouen) with a complex mix of personal and religious grievances who adopt the ISIS brand late in the day.
+Across the globe, ISIS and its affiliates are beginning to look more like a traditional terror network and less like wilayat, or provinces of the caliphate, as they are grandiosely described.

+And there is serious concern that the loss of Al-Adnani will provoke the group's fighters to avenge his death with retaliatory attacks in the West -- Europe, Russian cities, even the United States -- like those he inspired in France, Turkey and Belgium.